yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 ### Previewer

+A previewer needs to return a table that implements the `peek` and `seek` functions.
+Both functions take a table parameter `self` and do not return any values:

 ```lua
 return {
 	peek = function(self) return end,
 	seek = function(self) return end,
 }
 ```

-A previewer needs to return an table that implements the `peek` and `seek` functions.
-Both functions take a table parameter `self` and do not return any values.

 When the user presses `j` or `k` to switch between hovering files, `peek` is called, with: